-Note - Laneway development provides access from the lane only in accordance with laneway development provisions RAD17-RAD18.
-RAD5 Development provides vehicular crossovers complying with Planning scheme policy - Integrated design.
-RAD6 Driveways do not include a reversing bay, manoeuvring area or visitor parking spaces (other than tandem spaces) in the front setback.
-Screening g - fences RAD7 Where provided, fencing within a setback to a primary or secondary frontage (excluding a laneway) is: i. no less than 0% transparent and does not exceed 1.2 metres in height; or ii. no less than 50% transparent and does not exceed 1.5 metres in height; or iii. no less than 85% transparent and does not exceed 1.8 metres in height Note - Refer to Planning scheme policy - Residential design for details and examples.
+where provided, fencing within a setback to a primary or secondary frontage (excluding a laneway) is:

+i. no less than 0% transparent and does not exceed 1.2 metres in height; or ii. no less than 50% transparent and does not exceed 1.5 metres in height; or iii. no less than 85% transparent and does not exceed 1.8 metres in height Note - Refer to Planning scheme policy - Residential design for details and examples.
 Building appearance RAD8 Where adjoining a street frontage all garages or car ports are setback a minimum of 1.0m behind the main face of the dwelling.
 Note - Refer to Planning scheme policy - Residential design for details and examples.
 RAD9 Private open spaces are screened from the other dwelling with an opaque 1.8m high fence.
 RAD10 Domestic outbuildings are located behind the main building line.
 Privacy RAD11 Habitable room windows that look directly into another habitable room window or private open space of another unit on the same lot are screened or have a sill height of 1.5m or greater or opaque glazing is used.
-Casual su urveillance RAD12 Each dwelling, excluding domestic outbuildings, that overlooks an adjoining public space (street, public open space or laneway) provides one habitable room window with an area of at least 1m2 or multiple habitable room windows having a combined area of at least 2.5m2 overlooking each adjoining public space (street, public open space or laneway).
-RAD13 Where the lot is a corner lot, each dwelling is oriented to address a separate street frontage.
+Casual s urveillance RAD12 Each dwelling, excluding domestic outbuildings, that overlooks an adjoining public space (street, public open space or laneway) provides one habitable room window with an area of at least 1m 2 or multiple habitable room windows having a combined area of at least 2.5m 2 overlooking each adjoining public space (street, public open space or laneway).
+RAD13 Where the lot is a corner lot, each dwelling is oriented to address separate street frontage.
 Note - Refer to Planning scheme policy - Residential design for details and examples.
-Waste RAD14 Each dwelling includes a garbage bin utility area that: a. is not visible from public areas or is screened from public areas; b. is not located in primary frontage setback;

-- C. is not located in an enclosed garage;

-- d. has a minimum area of 1m x 2m;

-- has easy and direct access to the collection point without going through a dwelling (excluding garages).
+Waste RAD14 Each dwelling includes a garbage bin utility area that: a. is not visible from public areas or is screened from public areas; b. is not located in primary frontage setback; c. is not located in an enclosed garage; d. has a minimum area of 1m x 2m; e. has easy and direct access to the collection point without going through a dwelling (excluding garages).
 Note - Refer to Planning scheme policy - Residential design and Planning scheme policy - Waste for details and examples.